litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.14
+- [Feature] Added LiteSpeed WebADC load balancer configuration controls.
+- [Feature] Added LiteSpeed WebADC cache location configuration control.
+- [Bug Fix] Support TLS for site where there is a front end SSL configuration, even if there is no backend SSL configuration.

 ### 0.1.13
 - [Bug Fix] Fixed a crash which occurred if you have no ingress definitions defined with secrets at startup and have not defined a default secret.
 - [Bug Fix] Fixed a helm packaging issue which resulted in the wrong version being pulled at the remote.